smackey15/HooksPractice/README.md

 PROBLEM: The game is played on, and represented on the browwer by, a two dimensional grid.
 However, in the function that applies the game rules and transforms the grid accordingly, I did not want to use a 2-D array as the data structure to represent the board.
 One, using a 2-D array means that every cell coordinate has to be represented as either dead or alive and iterated over.
 This is especially wasteful if you consider the number of dead cells on the grid that are nowhere near a live cell and have no chance of becoming alive in the transformation.
 Two, the grid is meant to be infinite but a 2-D array has boundaries.
 As the configurations approach the edges you could add rows and columns, but this is costly, especially if you reach the top or left of the grid.
 You would have to use expensive unshift operations to place new rows/columns at the beginning and essentially re-index the entire 2-D array.

-SOLUTION: Use a Javascript Object as the data structure to reprsent the board in the funciton that applies the game rules.
+SOLUTION: Use a Javascript Object as the data structure to represent the board in the funciton that applies the game rules.
 This object holds only the coordinates of the live cells, because transformations only happen in proximity to live cells.
 The keys of the object are the indices of the rows and the values are arrays of numbers representing the indices of the columns.
 For example, the spaceship glider looks like this:
 ```javascript
 const glider = {
     0: [],